 The next item is product mix.

 Various insurance products are valued differently based on first year commissions and subsequent residual income.
-For example, a prospective buyer isn’t going to pay the same multiple on a $1M adjusted EBIDTA from term life insurance as they might for $1M in Medicare advantage or Medicare supplement sales.
+For example, a prospective buyer isn’t going to pay the same multiple on a $1M adjusted EBITDA from term life insurance as they might for $1M in Medicare advantage or Medicare supplement sales.

 Health insurance builds a residual book of business overtime with a higher life time value which has a big impact on valuation and final purchase price, especially when paired with a strong and steady growth strategy that the new owner can count on.